How Transnational Party Alliances Influence National Parties’ Policies

 with Daniel Ziblatt & Hanno Hilbig

 [Presentation at europow]

-Why do voters for the radical right tend to cluster in specific geographic locations?
-Many scholars have emphasized the economic roots of radical right support.
-Other scholarship highlights the role of the urban-rural divide, contending that the radical right finds support in low population density locations due to distinctive social values and strong place-based social identities found in rural areas.
-To date, however, we do not have a full grasp of the sources of these latter factors nor an understanding of the historical roots that explain their emergence.
-We argue that what is frequently classified as the “rural” bases of radical right support in previous research is in part a proxy for something entirely different: communities that were in the historical “periphery” in the center-periphery conflicts that shaped modern nation-state formation.
+Why do voters for the radical right appear to cluster in rural communities?
+This paper argues that what is frequently classified as the “rural” bases of radical right support in previous research is in part a proxy for something entirely different: communities that were in the historical “periphery” in the center-periphery conflicts of modern nation-state formation.
 Inspired by a classic state-building literature that emphasizes the prevalence of a “wealth of tongues” (Weber 1976)—or nonstandard linguistic dialects in a region—as a definition of the periphery, we use data from more than 725,000 geo-coded responses in a linguistic survey in Germany to show that voters from historically peripheral geographic communities are more likely to vote for the radical right today.

 Does Local Campaigning Matter?